rust-lang/prev.rust-lang.org/en-US/faq.md

 </a></h3>

 Use of curly braces to denote blocks is a common design choice in a variety of programming languages, and Rust's consistency is useful for people already familiar with the style.

-Curly braces also allow for more flexible syntax for the programmer and a simpler parser in the compiler.

 <h3><a href="#why-brackets-around-blocks" name="why-brackets-around-blocks">
 I can leave out parentheses on <code>if</code> conditions, so why do I have to put brackets around single line blocks?
 Why is the C style not allowed?